 You can turn off the TV until the whining stops.
-You can take away the wheelchair if it is used to run into people.
+You can take away the tricycle if it is used to run into people.
 You can take away the crayons for marking the table.
 You can take away the privilege of playing with blocks if you throw them.

 My experience has shown me that removing the opportunity for about one short minute seems to work best most of the time.
 A one-minute delay seems long enough to convey the message that if one acts irresponsibly, then opportunities are not available.
 One minute is long enough to disrupt the engagement.
 If I try one minute and the same awful stuff happens, e.g., the whining continues, then I try four minutes.
 If it continues further, I know I am in a testing game.
-I don’t play those games.
+I don’t play games.
 The opportunity is lost for the rest of the day.

 Scenario One, the surprise removal of something promised, is unethical and mean-spirited.

 Scenario Two, a contract is violated, so it is ethical, but it is not within the concept of Deny Activities as offered as a consequence option.
 Deny Activities relies upon the natural relationship between opportunity and responsibility.
 There is no natural relationship between the rodeo trip and spilled soup.
 That imposed contract created the appearance of a connection, at least from the adult point of view.
 From the child’s view it’s still artificial and nasty.

 Deny Activities is a natural arrangement that needs no contractual agreement, because of the implicit understanding that participation requires being responsible.
 Throw a ball in someone’s face and you lose the opportunity to play with the ball—at least for a little bit of time.